ray-project/ray/doc/source/cluster/slurm.rst

         )
         parser.add_argument(
             "--node", "-w", type=str, default="",
-            help="The specified nodes to use.
-Same format as the return of 'sinfo'.
-Default: ''."
+            help="A specify node to use"
         )
         parser.add_argument(
+            "--num-cpus", type=int, default=64,
+            help="Deprecated.
+Number of CPUs to use in each node. " "(Default: 64) Slurm will ignore this setting."
+        )
+        parser.add_argument(
             "--num-gpus", type=int, default=0,
             help="Number of GPUs to use in each node.
-(Default: 0)" )
+(Default: 8)" )
         parser.add_argument(
             "--partition", "-p", type=str, default="chpc",